trotsky1997/vscode-plugin/README.md

 # aiXcoder Visual Studio Code Plugin

-AiXcoder is an code suggestions generator using the latest AI technologies.
+AiXcoder is a code suggestions generator using the latest AI technologies.
 Our model is trained on over 1 TB of open source code and served from your own computer.

 For now aiXcoder only supports Java/JavaScript/TypeScript/Python in offline mode.